projectcalico/calico/docs/calicoctl/node.md

                             "false" to run in the foreground.
 When using libnetwork, this may not be set to "false".
                             [default: true]
+  --runtime=<RUNTIME>       Specify how Calico services should be
+                            launched.
+When set to "docker", services will be launched via the calico-node container, whereas a value of "none" will not launch them at all.
+                            [default: docker]
   --log-dir=<LOG_DIR>       The directory for logs [default: /var/log/calico] --ip=<IP>                 The local management address to use.
   --ip6=<IP6>               The local IPv6 management address to use.